IBM/IBM-Z-zOS/zOS-EzNoSLQ/zNoSQL Documentation.md

 #### sequential retrieval of documents by ascending/descending key value
 Issues a sequential read for the next key value based on the search order specified in the znsq_open API.
 Prior to reading sequentially, a znsq_position must be issued to create the result_set token representing the starting key value.
 The result_set token is used as input for each sequential read in order to receive the document in the user provided buffer.
 The znsq_close_result API is used to end the positioning into the key range.
 Note that depending on the read integrity option specified in the znsq_open API, shared locks maybe obtained for each retrievel, and for CRE held until a commit is issued.

 The read request can opt to retrieve the documents for update which will obtain an exclusive lock.
 The result set token must then be used to issue an update, delete, or end result for the document via znsq_update_result, znsq_delete_result, or znsq_close_result APIs.
 For non-recoverable databasess, the lock will be released following the update or delete request.
-For recoverable databases, the lock will be released by the znsq_commit, znsq_backout APIs, or the end of the task.
+For recoverable databases, the lock will be released by the znsq_commit, znsq_abort APIs, or the end of the task.

 #### Parameters